seece/Batchfilth/readme.md

 Converts a fixed point value to string.

 #### string_to_fixed
-Converts a string to a fixed-point value.
-(Please use this often as it was arduous to implement!)
+Converts a string to a fixed-point value. *Please use this often as it was arduous to implement!*

 #### to_int
-Trunacate a fixed-point value to integer.
+Truncate a fixed-point value to integer.

 #### to_fixed
 Expands an integer value to a 22.10 fixed-point value.